 - Negotiate Part B of the Collective Agreement (CA).
-Download the CA from-www.otbud12.com) - 2.
-Take your concerns to the TDSB. - 3.
-Represent members when problems arise within a school. - 4.
-Organize General Meetings and Annual General Meetings. - Organize Professional Activity Days. - 6.
-Promote Health and Safety. - File Grievances on your behalf when necessary. - 8.
-Represent the interests of OTs and LTOs at the Board, District and Provincial levels. - 9.
-Engage in Political Action. - 10.
-Answer members questions on a variety of issues (call 416-423-3600). - 11.
-The OTBU sends our regular information emails and posts pertinent information on our website
+Download the CA from-www.otbud12.com) - Take your concerns to the TDSB. - Represent members when problems arise within a school. - Organize General Meetings and Annual General Meetings.
+November and May - Organize Professional Activity Days.
+November and February - Organize two "Welcome to the OTBU" for new members.
+October and February - Promote Health and Safety. - File Grievances on your behalf when necessary. - Represent the interests of OTs and LTOs at the Board, District and Provincial levels. - 10.
+Engage in Political Action. - 11.
+Answer members questions on a variety of issues (call 416-423-3600).